Loading...

 The estrogen–progesterone connection

 Most hormonal headaches occur when levels of estrogen are out of balance in relation to natural levels of progesterone.
 As noted above, for many women this may be correlated with the naturally lower levels of progesterone that are normal before their period starts, when progesterone levels naturally drop off.
-Or less frequently, it may be a state of true progesterone deficiency because some women, especially during perimenopause and menopause, may have unnaturally low progesterone levels that require supplementation.
+Or less frequently, it may be a state of true progesterone deficiency.
+Some women, especially during perimenopause and menopause, may have unnaturally low progesterone levels that require supplementation.
 Only a blood test or saliva test can tell you what your levels actually look like.

 A typical finding in women of all ages during these tests is that “baseline” progesterone levels are acceptable but the ratio of progesterone to estrogen is off.
-This doesn’t mean your estrogen levels are abnormal (although, if you’re worried, you can test your estrogen levels as well with a blood panel).
+This doesn’t mean your estrogen levels are abnormal.
+Although, if you’re worried, you can test your estrogen levels as well with a blood panel.
 Most of the time it simply means the level of estrogen is out of sync with the progesterone level.

 How does the ratio of estrogen to progesterone go awry?
 It may be that you are “estrogenic” and your body readily converts progesterone into estrogen.
 Or you may be susceptible — as many of us are — to the rising level of xenoestrogens and other endocrine disruptors in our environment.
 These substances mimic estrogen in the body and can tip your delicate hormonal balance.
 (You may also have other dietary or stress–related triggers in addition to your hormones).
 Once you suspect that your headaches or migraines have a hormonal component, you can do something about them.